unsignedzero/PowerAnalyze/README.md

 * sapply seems to name your vectors for you?

 # Version/Changelog #

+* Checking off TO DO list and adding new content.

 # 0.3.0.0 [01-30-2014] #
 * Base data added.